Tesla logo

 What You Do

-• Manufacture premium electric vehicles and clean energy products
+• Design manufacture electric vehicles energy

 Target Market

-• Environmentally conscious consumers and businesses
+• Environmentally conscious premium car buyers

 Differentiation